xactuary/movies-ETL/README.md

  1. The first step is to remove the TV shows.
 There is a variable called "No. of episodes" which shows a digit greater than 1 for serialized programs that can be used to remove the TV shows from the data.
 Using the following list comprehension code, I identify 6 cases of TV shows in the data and remove them.
 The resulting record count is 7,305.
    >  wiki_movies = [movie for movie in wiki_movies_raw
       if 'No. of episodes' in movie]
+2.  the ext step is to clean up the imdb_id using regex code.
+Imdb strings in the wiki look this this usually https://www.imdb.com/title/tt1234567/," with "tt1234567.
+So the Regex code to standardize this is:
+> wiki_movies_df['imdb_id'] = wiki_movies_df['imdb_link'].str.extract(r'(tt\d{7})')

+Although the project requested a try/except, the code did not find any exceptions.